Re-Loaded: Gameplay

-It features the same game engine as Loaded, and even the game menus are the same, although it is a game engine with slightly improved graphics.
+Re-Loaded features the same game engine as Loaded, and even the game menus are the same, although the graphics are slightly improved.
 Four characters from the original game are also in Re-Loaded: Mamma, Bounca, Butch, and Cap'n Hands.
-Vox, however, is not present and is replaced by two new female characters: a pink-haired, cannibalistic sex symbol named The Consumer, and a malfunctioning android nun named Sister Magpie.
+Vox, however, is not present and is replaced by two female characters: a pink-haired, cannibalistic sex symbol named The Consumer, and a malfunctioning android nun named Sister Magpie.
 Via cheat code, Sister Magpie can unlock hidden character Fwank from the previous game for use in Re-Loaded.
-If unlocked, Fwank is the best character in Re-Loaded, with the most speed and best armour.
+If unlocked, Fwank is the best character in Re-Loaded, with the most speed and strongest armour.
 All of the returning characters have new weapons and/or variations of their costumes.
 The characters can also jump.
-There are twelve blood-soaked new worlds to annihilate, much bigger than the levels encountered in the previous game, and with the added bonus of being able to morph the surrounding terrain with high-powered weaponry and explosives.
+There are twelve worlds, all much larger than the levels encountered in the previous game, and with the added bonus of being able to morph the surrounding terrain by using high-powered weaponry and explosives.

 Plot

 F.U.B., the antagonist of Loaded, had his body destroyed at the end of the previous game, although his brain fled in an escape pod.
 Landing on a harsh desert world, Kee-Butt-5, his brain has been implanted into the body of a chiselled, bronzed young artist hermit named Manuel Auto.
 Then he murdered the loyal surgeons responsible for giving him a new body.
 Reincarnated and renamed "C.H.E.B.", which stands for "Charming Handsome Erudite Bastard", the former raving lunatic supervillain has taken on some of the aspects of his host body, the creative, artistic and thoughtful Manuel Auto.
 With his matter manipulation powers, C.H.E.B. plans to transform whole planets into "Works Of Art and Genius", starting with his own body, which he grows to the size of a small moon.
-Once again the group of blood-thirsty anti-heroes gather to bring him down once and for all, and set off for Kee-Butt-5.
+Once again, the group of blood-thirsty anti-heroes gather to bring him down once and for all, and set off for Kee-Butt-5.